hillsoftware/sv06/README.md

 * Store Settings is a good idea here incase of reboot
 * Autotune Bed PID Configuration / Advanced / Temperatures / PID Autotune Bed (wait for finish)
 * Store Settings is a good idea here incase of reboot
 * Before doing any of the following steps.
 Make sure there is NO filament hanging out of the nozzle .
-The MPC calibration done previously can cause filament to ooze out.
+The Extruder autotune done previously can cause filament to ooze out.
 This can cause you to get faulty calibrations when you do a Z offset or X-Twist as the dry filament will make you think you are closer to the bed that you are!
 * Go to Configuration/Advanced/ProbeWizard/Z Offset Wizard (No X-Twist) & calibrate your z offset.
 Save settings.
 ## If you downloaded the UBL version follow these steps next
 * Go to Motion / Unified Bed Leveling / UBL Mesh Wizard ( Rory's Video  for info on that)